-Greece is of vital importance for the projection of U.S. strategic interests in the region by virtue of its geographic location and by being home to the most important military facility in the Mediterranean Sea, U.S. NSA Souda Bay, located on Crete.
 In 2012, 118 Ships of the U.S. Navy and 102 NATO vessels visited Souda Bay.
 Also in 2012, 953 U.S. Air Force aircraft and 148 NATO aircraft landed on Crete.
 To illustrate Souda Bay's importance, during U.S. operations in Iraq and Afghanistan, tens of thousands of aircraft have used over-flight access including one two-year period where nearly 30,000 allied flights traversed Hellenic airspace.
-Greece has been deeply involved in Afghanistan by offering personnel for security and training purposes.
-Greece has also participated through donations of equipment, millions of euros, and transportation services.
-Hellenic forces have participated or are actively involved in peacekeeping operations in Bosnia, Kosovo, and Afghanistan.
+In the NATO buildup for Libya, Souda Bay spokesperson Paul Farley said of the 400 U.S. Marines deployed there that they were "part of contingency planning to provide the president [Barack Obama] flexibility on full range of option regarding Libya" along with the amphibious assault ships USS Kearsarge and USS Ponce.1